bmustiata/suberb-class/README.md

 Protected members are prefixed with $.

 Protected members can be overwritten by extending classes, but not by mixins.
-The reason is most likely having abstract classes does make sense to be implemented in the extedning class, but the implementation in a mixin is most likely a bug.
+The reason is this: most likely having abstract classes does make sense to be implemented in the extending class, but the implementation being present in a mixin is most likely a bug.

-Note that mixins can still add both private _and_ protected members to the instance, they just can't override items from the base class, nor can they conflict with the ones from the existing prototype instance.
+Note that mixins can still add both private _and_ protected members to the instance, they just can't override anything from the base class, or clash with current prototype items.